mniemiro/site/content/_index.md

 title = "Matthew Niemiro"
 +++

 Hi, my name is Matthew Niemiro.
+Here is my [CV](/niemiro_cv.pdf).
 I study topology (shapes, spaces).
-I am also be interested in algebra, combinatorics, and probability.
 This is my math (blog?)

 ## About Me

-I'm a senior at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
-I will start my PhD at Harvard in the fall.
+I'm a first-year PhD student at Harvard University.
+I did my undergraduate at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).

-My email: (mylastname)2(at)illinois(dot)edu
+My email: mniemiro@math.harvard.edu

 ## About This Site